huolter/openPodcaster/README.md

 # openPodcaster
 Generate podcast scripts and audio using AI-powered dialogue generation and text-to-speech technology.

+-This is a quick experiment, if you change voices or other parameters you may need to fix some other parts of the script / WIP
+-To Do: voices/personalities easy configuration

 ## Features

 - Context-driven script generation